Tom Brady Defies Donald Trump, Joins Growing NFL Protests

 Trump’s war or words with NFL players exploded this week when he first chastised players at a rally in Alabama and later over social media.

-“Wouldn’t you love to see one of these NFL owners, when somebody disrespects our flag, to say, ‘Get that son of a bi–h off the field right now, out, he’s fired,” Trump told the Alabama crowd.
+“Wouldn’t you love to see one of these NFL owners, when somebody disrespects our flag, to say, ‘Get that son of a b***h off the field right now, out, he’s fired,” Trump told the Alabama crowd.
 “He’s fired.
 You know, some owner is going to do that.
 He’s going to say, ‘That guy that disrespects our flag, he’s fired.’
 And that owner, they don’t know it [but] they’ll be the most popular person in this country.”

 Though he never mentioned him by name, Trump’s barbs were primarily thought to be aimed at Colin Kaepernick, who first began protesting during the anthem last season while still playing for the San Francisco 49ers.